ZCHAnalytics/terraform-associate-prep/README.md

 <p>
 <hr>

 I am currently studying for Terraform Associate certification.
-I created this repository as a study aid and keep track of my progress.
+I created this repository as a study aid, with a python script that tracks the number of percentage of completed modules.

-# Terraform Associate Tutorials
+# Terraform Associate Tutorials Completition Progress

-Currently, I completed 22 out of 37 modules.
+Currently, I completed 22 out of 37 modules (59.46%).

 # Study Modules